The UCLA Center for East-West Medicine presents a publishing competition

 Chinese Herbal Medicine (CHMs) are used worldwide by a large and growing segment of the population.
 In China, where these products are a core component of traditional Chinese medicine, CHMs are used concurrently with western medicine practices.
 CHMs are also the focus of a major government initiative to export and commercialize Chinese culture and domestic products.
 In the U.S., CHMs are more often used outside of western medical systems as complementary and alternative medicines.
 Just in the U.S., nearly 7 billion dollars’ worth of herbal medicines are sold annually.
 However, only a small fraction of these are CHMs.

 A growing scientific evidence base suggests that CHMs are safe and effective for the treatment of certain conditions.
-However, there has been increasing concerns about the quality of products, particularly those coming out of China.
+However, there have been increasing concerns about the quality of products, particularly those coming out of China.
 Potential adverse outcomes can result from poor quality control, inappropriate use, and unmonitored drug-herb interactions.
 Moreover, particularly in the U.S., physicians are unfamiliar with CHMs.
 As a result, CHMs are largely used outside of mainstream health care systems, which may negatively impact doctor-patient communications and affect the safe and effective use of CHMs.
 In the U.S., CHMs are minimally regulated as dietary supplements, and they are widely available direct-to-consumers through health food stores, pharmacy outlets, and e-commerce sites.

 Instructions for submission:

 Competition entries may take the form of a maximum 2,000 word essay with a maximum of 10 references, or a 2-3 minute video with an executive summary and references provided.
-A maximum of 100 submissions will be accepted.

 Applicants should answer the following prompt: